stevefaeembra/music/readme.md

 Introduction
 ============

 This is me learning Javascript.
+Pay no heed, for I don't know what I'm doing.

 Using node.js with the express framework, and pug as a template engine.

+Aim is to render chords/scales using 3d CSS

 Starting up
 ===========